See also the Nine Things to Know handout!

-Your Windows computer may already have an antivirus program.
-The two best known virus protection programs are Norton Antivirus, part of the Norton Internet Protection Suite, and McAfee Antivirus.
+Windows users: Your Windows computer may already have an antivirus program.
+The two best known virus protection programs are Symantec's Norton Endpoint Protection, and McAfee Antivirus.
 If you have either one of these programs on your computer and it is up-to-date, you do not need to do anything else here.

 - If you don't have Microsoft Office, you can download a copy.
 Go here to access the Microsoft Office download for students.

 - Some faculty members use Corel WordPerfect (for many years the top alternative for legal writing).
 Follow this link for instructions on how to add the ability to open WordPerfect files on your laptop.

 - Microsoft Office does not by default create a "back-up file."
 Follow the instructions on the linked page to change your Office configuration so that it does.